jocelynemurphy/jocelynemurphy/README.md

 Now that we're both here, welcome!

+We'll be great friends if you're  kind, ambitious, and nerdy (in that order).

 ### Currently,
 * On the job hunt!
 Looking for  Winter 2023 software development & product management internships at mission-driven companies.